 We live about 30 minutes away from our church.

 With Barry’s work schedule, we just can’t make it consistently to any mid-week Wednesday night service.
 Barry does serve one night a month at jail ministry.
 And Sundays after church, we spend the day with either Barry’s parents’ or my parents’ homes for family time.
 I was helping to coordinate meals, but it became such a point of stress for me!
 Trying to coordinate that from 30 minutes way got too hard.
 But if I am ever asked to bring a meal I will always do that!
+And if you are looking for affordable religious items to donate to a church, you might want to visit House of Joppa and check a wide array of religious merchandise for sale.

 Right now, we go to Sunday services and that is about it.

 Don’t feel guilty or allow someone else to make you feel guilty if you can’t be as involved as you might want to be or as you used to be.
+It may also be helpful for your child if you’ll set up an orange curriculum so that they can learn church lessons that they can remember forever.
+You may hop over to here for more info.

 As far as extracurricular activities go…we don’t have any!

 Ever since I had my first child… I made the decision that I’m not going to do it.
 I’m not going to fall into the trap that I have to do and do and go and go.
 I’ve finally learned that it’s okay for me to not do much.
 I know that a lot of people feel that they have to do so many of this or that – to be involved in church, gymnastics, dance, soccer, etc. Our family is content and happy spending time just being together in our home.
 I don’t have to go places all the time.
+But I definitely recommend these fun things to do with kids in toronto if you’re looking for outdoor recreation to entertain your family.

 I do everything I can to not mess with nap time.